 Reform of the Church

 At the time of the Second Vatican Council (1962-65), a topic came into Catholic discourse that would have been unspeakable or even unthinkable for centuries before: Reform of the Church.
-That was a key Protestant idea, and therefore to be avoided at all cost.
+That was a key Protestant idea, and therefore to be avoided at all costs.
 The church was a "perfect society" and didn't need reform and renewal.
 But the Council dissolved that inhibition.
 Even with the tendency of the current and immediately past papacies to return to pre-Vatican II ways, Pope Benedict spoke to Vatican officers in late 2005, telling them that the Council needed to be interpreted through a "hermeneutic [interpretative principle] of reform."

 It's hard to find follow-up reform practices on the part of the Vatican.
 Still, the Australian Jesuit theologian Gerald O'Collins, who spent most of his life teaching and writing in Rome, has suggested reforms that the doctrinal congregation (CDF) could undertake if its newly appointed head wanted to implement reform in this most powerful of the Vatican offices:

 Practice subsidiarity; don't deal with an issue that comes to Rome when it could be dealt with locally or regionally.